RSO-team2/user_management/README.md

 - Clone this repository
 - Install the required Python packages using the following command: `pip install -r requirements.txt`
 - A Digital Ocean account
-- A Postgres Managed Database on Digital Ocean
+- A Postgres Managed Database on Digital Ocean (add it's URL to your local .env file under the key DATABASE_URL).
 - For a basic understanding of the deployment process please refer to the following documentation of Digital Ocean:
     - [Build and Deploy Your First Image to Your First Cluster](https://docs.digitalocean.com/products/kubernetes/getting-started/deploy-image-to-cluster/)
     - [Set up CI/CD using GitHub Actions](https://docs.digitalocean.com/products/container-registry/how-to/enable-push-to-deploy/)
 - When you have completed the steps above, the API will be deployed to your Digital Ocean account when you commit any changes and you can start using it.
+- Configur

 ## Checklist